arashnm80/arashnm80.github.io/handbook.md

 - Who is more coward, one who chooses to live or one who chooses to leave?
 - Such is life.
 - live free or die.
+- This is life. accept it or not. but either way, go all the way down.

 </details>